Dry ice smoke coming out of a glass

 Credit: Envato Elements/ Prostock-Studio

-Similar to how you fill up any space in a cooler when keeping food or beverages to reduce evaporation, you must do the same with the insulated container you're using to store the dry ice.
-You can use crumpled newspaper or regular paper to fill any empty spaces.
+Similar to how you fill up any extra space in a cooler when storing food or beverages to prevent them from warming up too quickly, you should also fill any empty spaces in your insulated container when storing dry ice.
+You can use crumpled newspaper or regular paper to fill those gaps.

 4) Store the Container in a Well-Ventilated Area